 Fluid accumulations infrequently occur in between the skin and the underlying tissues.
 Should this problem occur, it may require additional simple procedures for drainage of fluid.

 The chance of infection is very low with this type of surgery, considering that you are going to receive prophylactic antibiotics.
 Should an infection occur, additional treatment including antibiotics, hospitalization, or additional surgery may be necessary.

 Change in Nipple and Skin Sensation

 You may experience a diminished (or loss) of sensitivity of the nipples and the skin of your breast.
-Permanent loss of nipple sensation can occur after gynecomastia surgery in one or both nipples.
-Massage during your recuperation phase helps reduce hypersensevity of the skin when the sensation returns.
+Loss of nipple sensation can occur after gynecomastia surgery in one or both nipples.
+Massage during your recuperation phase helps reduce hypersensitivity of the skin when the sensation returns.
 Changes in sensation may affect sexual response.
 In rare circumstances the nipple may be lost entirely due to poor circulation and/or smoking.